3 Things Virtual Teams Need from a Scrum Master

 Scrum Masters, create an environment that enables Scrum Teams to productively and creatively engage in conflict.
 You will be working at both the team level and with individuals on the team.
 Remember to leverage coaching skills to help people align around what’s important to them and what they want, so they can identify a clear strategy for moving forward.
 And of course, help everyone remember the plan isn’t permanent; there will be inspection and adaptation along the way.

-As Scrum Masters working in virtual teams, it can be easy to spend most of our time facilitating meetings, jumping in to help the Product Owner and Development Team with parts of their work, and attending organizational "status meetings."
+As Scrum Masters working in virtual teams, it can be easy to spend most of our time facilitating meetings, jumping in to help the Product Owner and Developers with parts of their work, and attending organizational "status meetings."
 None of these things are wrong, however, be mindful of what your Scrum Team needs from you.